An Action Language for Multi-Agent Domains: Foundations: The language : Syntax

-For a sensing action, an agent can either be a \emph{full observer}---i.e., the agent is aware of the occurrence of that action and of its results---a \emph{partial observer}---i.e., gaining knowledge that the full observers have performed a sensing action but without knowledge of the result of the observation---or oblivious of the occurrence of the action (i.e., \emph{other}).
+For a sensing action, an agent can either be a \emph{full observer}, i.e., it is aware of the occurrence of that action and of its results, it can be a \emph{partial observer}, gaining knowledge that the full observers have performed a sensing action but without knowledge of the result of the observation, or it can be oblivious of the occurrence of the action (i.e., \emph{other}).
 Once again, we assume that the observer agents know about each others' status and they also know about the agents partially observing the action and about the agents that are oblivious.
 The partially observing agents know about each others' status, and they also know about the observing agents and the agents that are oblivious.
 The oblivious agents have no clue of anything.
 The behavior is analogous for the case of announcement actions.

+We observe that this classification is limited to individual agent's observability of action occurrences.
+As agents are knowledgeable about the domains, they can reason about others' observability when an action occurs and manipulate others' observability, thereby others' knowledge about the world and beliefs.
+As such, it is reasonable for an agent to use \mastar{} for planning purpose, e.g., in Example~\ref{ex1}, $A$ distracts $C$ and signals $B$ before opens the box.
+The classification, however, does not consider situations in which an agent might have uncertainty about others' observability.
+We discuss this limitation in Sub-subsection~\ref{subsub:expressivity}.
+A possible way to address this issue is to remove the assumption that agents are oblivious of actions' occurrences by default.
+This topic of research is interesting in its own right and deserves a throughout investigation.
+We leave this as a future work.

-The dynamic nature of the agents observability can be manipulated and this is specified using agent observability statements of the following form:\footnote{As discussed earlier, the ``$\iif \top$'' are omitted from the statements.}
+Agents' observability is meant to be dynamic and the dynamic behavior is described by agent observability statements of the following forms:\footnote{As discussed earlier, the ``$\iif \top$'' are omitted from the statements.}

-where $X \in \agents$ is the name of an agent, $a \in \cala$, and $\varphi$ and $\psi$ are fluent formulae.
-Statements of type \eqref{observes} indicate that $X$ is a full observer of the execution of $a$ if $\varphi$ holds.
-Statements of type \eqref{pobserves} state that $X$ is a partial observer of the execution of $a$ if $\psi$ holds. $X$, $a$, and $\varphi$ (resp. $\psi$) are referred to as the agent, the action, and the condition of \eqref{observes} (resp. \eqref{pobserves}).
+where $z \in \agents$, ${\sf a} \in \calai$, and $\varphi$ and $\psi$ are fluent formulae. \eqref{observes} indicates that agent $z$ is a full observer of ${\sf a} $ if $\varphi$ holds. \eqref{pobserves} states that agent $z$ is a partial observer of ${\sf a} $ if $\psi$ holds. $z$, ${\sf a}$, and $\varphi$ (resp. $\psi$) are referred to as the observed agent, the action instance, and the condition of \eqref{observes} (resp. \eqref{pobserves}).
+The next example illustrates the use of the above statements in specifying the agents observability of the domain $D_1$.